Skip to main content

 Central Package

 The Central Package, which is managed from the NZ, provides a standard look and feel that member institutions in collaborative networks can use either as is without further customizations or as a template to make modifications specific to their institution.
-In addition, the NZ can configure local fields, resource types, and code and mapping tables to share with member institutions.
+In addition, the NZ can configure display fields, local fields, resource types, and code and mapping tables to share with member institutions.

 Creating the Central Package